- International Conditional Admission

 - International Non-Degree Seeking

 Conditional Admission is a departmental promise of future admission for international students who have met all Graduate College requirements except the English proficiency requirement.
+Check our Graduate Admissions Guide to see which departments consider applicants for Conditional Admission.

 Helpful Facts regarding Conditional Admission: